dmy/elm-doc-preview/README.md

 It allows previewing `README.md` and `docs.json` files (generated with `elm make --docs=docs.json`).

 ## Online version
-There is an online version supporting documentation **loading from github and links** that can be used **for reviews**:
+There is an online version supporting documentation loading from github that can be used for reviews:

 https://elm-doc-preview.netlify.com

 ## Local version
-There is also a local version that supports **live reloading for convenient packages documentation editing**:
+There is also a local version that supports **live reloading** for convenient packages documentation editing:

 ```sh
 $ npm install -g elm-doc-preview